s20002-pjatk/ASI_project_s2002/README.md

 ## 4. [Authors](#authors)

 ## 1. General <a name="general"></a>
-The application was designed to support choice of wine.
-It can help non-expert customers to select quqlity wine.
-It can be a part of bigger software as well as stand-alone application.
-Besides, the pipeline should also work in a loop that: creates ML model, eveluates the model using new batches of data detectcts data drift in case of the data drift retraines and updates the model
+The application was clasifies whether a given wine is classfied as 'good' or 'bad' based on 62 decriptors.
+It can support non-expert customers to select quqlity wine.
+It can be used as a stand-alone application or incorporated as a component of a larger platform.

+The application the application works in a looped pipeline that monitors performance of the machine learning model and retraines and updates it on the fly if a data drift is dtected.

 Data to construct machine learning model were downlowaded from Kaggle.
+It can be accessed under the following link:

 ## 2. Architecture <a name="architecture"></a>
 The architecture of the application is described by the diagram shown in the Figure 1.